 Carbon credits are issued for given time periods, or “vintages”, in respect of registered projects from around the world, are audited or certified in accordance with third party carbon standards, and are then recorded and held in registries operated in connection with such standards.
 The registries are the official recordkeeping systems for these carbon credits and track their generation, issuance, transfer, retirement, conversion and/or cancellation.

-For the carbon credit markets to continue to grow in a scalable and sustainable way, standardised, reliable and robust reference data that can be widely used and adopted by market participants is required.
+For the carbon credit markets to continue to grow in a scalable and sustainable way, standardised, reliable and robust reference data is required, which can be widely used and adopted by market participants.
+ICE CRED provides this reliable service.

 ICE CRED is designed to support the 2022 International Swaps and Derivatives Association’s (ISDA) Verified Carbon Credit Transactions Definitions, which outline terms for the secondary market trading of physically settled carbon credit spot, forward and option transactions.
 In addition, ICE CRED aims to support the actions set out by the International Organization for Securities Commissions (IOSCO) to contribute to sustainability disclosure standards benefitting issuers and investors, and to promote well-functioning carbon markets.